This post may include affiliate links. Please read the disclaimer for more info.

 This year, I expect that my expenses are gonna go up.
 But that’s the thing with running a business.
 You have to invest.

 If you’re not willing to spend money on your blog, you might want to re-think your purpose of even starting one.
-Perhaps, you’re just want to be a hobby blogger.
+Perhaps, you’re just want to be a hobby blogger, and that’s okay.
+But if you’re an income-seeking blogger, you may have to consider having business expenses.

 4. Say hello to email subscribers more often